 The next step in determining eligibility for English language instruction services is the administration of an identification/placement screening assessment.
 This step must be completed within the first 30 days of school or within two weeks for students who enroll after the first day of classes.
-For the 2013-2014 school year, the required placement screener will be the Tennessee English Language Placement Assessment (TELPA).
-(Districts may choose to use the IPT/LAS for additional data beyond the required TELPA.)
+Districts are required to administer the ELPA21 Dynamic Screener.
+Please visit the Iowa Department of Education ELPA21 Screener page for details.

 Assessing academic skills

-NCLB requires that districts also assess a potential ELL student’s academic skills.
-Assessing a student’s literacy skills in both English and the native language (where possible) provides valuable insight into the student’s language and literacy development which can inform instructional and programming decisions.
+It is recommended that district’s assess a student’s literacy skills in both English and the native language (where possible) provides valuable insight into the student’s language and literacy development which can inform instructional and programming decisions.
 Likewise, math and science tests can be windows to the student’s educational history.
 Many districts have assessments built into the content curriculum that can be used for this purpose such as reading inventories, placement assessments, chapter and end of course assessments.
-District-wide assessments such as DIBELS and MAP could also provide valuable data if enrollment corresponds with administration of these assessments.
+District-wide assessments could also provide valuable data if enrollment corresponds with administration of these assessments.

 Other pertinent data

-Additional data and information from prior school records, parents, and the students themselves can give the staff a head start in deciding placement and instructional supports.
-Some key information to seek includes: prior identification as ELL; services provided in the previous district; most recent language proficiency test scores; literacy level in the first language and English; and access to education.
+Additional data and information from prior school records, parents, and the students themselves can give the staff.
+Some key information to seek includes: prior identification as ELL, services provided in the previous district, most recent language proficiency test scores, literacy level in the first language and English, and access to education.

 Determination of eligibility: Is the student limited english proficient?